UBCSailbot/docs/docs/reference/sailing/ais_terms.md

 A 9-digit, unique identification number for the ship.

-## CoG: Course over Ground
+## COG: Course over Ground

 The direction the boat is travelling, relative to the sea floor.
 This is the direction of the rate of change of the [Track Made Good](miscellaneous.md/#track-made-good).

 This is measured with the navigational angle convention, where 0° is towards the North, and angles increase in the clockwise direction.
+If we make the slight simplification of neglecting the effect of the wind, then

 - If the boatspeed is positive and there is no current, the boat's Course over Ground will be the same as the Heading.
 - If the boatspeed is zero and there is positive current, the boat's Course over Ground will be the same direction as the current is flowing.

-## SoG: Speed over Ground
+## SOG: Speed over Ground

 The speed the boat is travelling at, relative to the sea floor.
 This is the magnitude of the rate of change of the [Track Made Good](miscellaneous.md/#track-made-good).